-Why you should visit New York in the winter
+Why You Should Visit New York in the Winter

 There must be countless reasons behind this argument when you consider the fact that this motion is a combination of the ‘most wonderful time of year’ and ‘the greatest city in the world’.

-From hitting the giant department stores around Christmas time to ice skating at an iconic-setting, here are some must-dos that will help warm your spirits during a cold, winter visit to visit New York City.
+From hitting the giant department stores around Christmas time to ice skating in an iconic-setting, here are some must-dos that will help warm your spirits during a cold, winter visit to visit New York City.

 Whilst snow is viewed as somewhat of a bane of our existence here in the UK, having a dusting or two whilst you don’t have to think about mundane things like commuting to work or getting your car out of the drive is just fine.
 You may even start to re-appreciate it in the same way you did when you were a kid.
 And even if you’re not into sledging about and throwing snowballs at strangers, then a nice relaxing stroll through one of the city’s snow-covered iconic parks will help lighten up a dark winter’s eve.

 You can get some skates on and slide about at various famous locations across the city.
 Arguably the most mesmerising and renowned place to don some blades is on the ice rink at the Rockefeller Centre.
 Escape the winter tourist-ridden sidewalks and have a little bit of room to express your new found freedom, even if you can’t really control where you’re going.